ludicast/angular-rails/README.md

 This README (and some of the accompanying code) is being copied/pasted/ripped from the [backbone-rails](http://github.com/codebrew/backbone-rails) project to help bootstrap things.
 Later on I'll cut the cord.

-## Requirements
+## Assumptions

 * Rails 3.1 - For the asset pipeline
-* Coffeescript - Because more LOC means more bugs
+* Coffeescript - Because less LOC means less bugs, plus it is the Rails Way, like it or not.
-* Ruby 1.9.2 - Because I like the syntax enhancements (but if there's an outcry I can maybe support 1.8.7)
+* Ruby 1.9.2 - Because I like the syntax enhancements (but if there's an outcry I can support 1.8.7)
+* RSpec - This is a loose requirement, but all specs generated will be, well rspec.
+Once we have end-to-end coverage, someone can add a patch for testunit (or mini*) support.
+* RESTful controllers - another loose requirement, but it will help things be smoother for you.
+The goal is as little friction as possible between the front and back ends, without resorting to Node.js :).

 ### Installation